Indexation refers to a benefit that increases in proportion to the cost of living, also known as inflation.

 Remember the last time someone said “back in my day you could get a meat pie for $1”?
 That's basically the Consumer Price Index showing you how prices have changed with the effect of inflation.

 Are all policies indexed?

-By default, Insuranceline life insurance and income protection policies are indexed, we see it as looking out for your future self and ensuring you’ll have enough money should you need to make a claim.
-If you don’t want your policy indexed, then you have that option.
-It just changes the cost of your premiums.
+Insuranceline Life Insurance and Income Protection policies are indexed, which is intended to help ensure your cover keeps pace with inflation so you’ll have enough money should you need to make a claim.
+If you don’t want your policy indexed, then you can simply let us know.